videojs/videojs-contrib-ads/docs/integrator/common-interface.md

-videojs-contrib-ads does implement these.
+videojs-contrib-ads does not implement these.
 This page establishes a convention used some some integrations that you may want to consider sending for consistency as they may be useful.

 ### Events